The Italian word for Christmas is “Natale”

 Il Natale: Christmas Day (on 25 December)

-Vigilia di Capodanno: New Year’s Eve (on 31 December)
+Vigilia di Capodanno/San Silvestro: New Day (on 26 December)

-1. How to say Merry Christmas in Italian
+1. How to say Merry Christmas and Happy New Year in Italian

-Buona Natale e Felice Anno Nuovo -> comprise Christmas Eve, Christmas Day plus New Year’s Day.
+Buon Natale e felice anno nuovo ☞ Comprise Christmas Eve, Christmas Day plus New Year’s Day.

 2. Christmas Decorations and Christmas Trees